Ever squinted your eyes and tried to imagine something that’s only in your head?

 And yet, slowly, a largely forgotten part of Portland’s past became an urban icon of living unlike anything the country had ever seen: A unique blend of verve and vibrancy, with more than a passing nod to Portland’s uncommon brand of originality.

 Today, the Pearl District has earned a worldwide reputation for urban renaissance.
 Diverse, architecturally significant, residential communities thrive here.
 Galleries rub shoulders with restaurants, shops open to parks, and no one has to squint anymore to see the magic that’s taken hold.

-The Pearl is the story of a vision come to life.
-That story has a beginning, and middle, but to those who have been a part of the transformation – there is no end.
+The Pearl is the story of a vision that comes to life.
+That story has a beginning, and a middle, but to those who have been a part of the transformation – there is no end.
 Future plans will assure this “pearl” of a place becomes even more: more sustainable, more livable, more inviting, and more groundbreaking.

 The Pearl District was originally platted as part of Couch’s Addition in 1869 (shown above), and the area around the North Park Blocks was developed primarily with one and two-story houses which were home to mostly blue-collar European immigrants.
 The North Park Blocks contained the first park block dedicated to exclusive use by women and children, and later the first supervised children’s playground.

 In 1905 the Lewis and Clark Exposition spurred a huge jump in Portland’s population and expansion of the rail yards at the north end of the district.
 “Empire Builder” James J. Hill, informed Portland’s business elite of the planned arrival of his Portland & Seattle Railway promising the community faster and easier access to cities and markets in the East.
 This railroad was later named the Spokane, Portland & Seattle Railway (SP&S).